Stop Dachshund Behavior Problems

 Tips to Stop Excessive Barking:

 - Attention: When your dachshund insists on barking at you, avoid responding verbally or physically to the dog.
 If you give them attention, they will continue barking to get more attention, starting a bad habit.
 Give more attention to your dog when they are behaving and not barking to give them the love and attention that they need.

 - Exercise: Dogs that constantly bark in the evening may be doing so out of boredom.
-They need to have some playtime and more walks to tire them out and promote a good night’s sleep.
+They need to have some playtime and more walks during the day to tire them out and help promote a good night’s sleep.